dotnet/orleans/Getting-Started-With-Orleans/Developing-a-Grain.md

  Note: storage provider Type= "Orleans.Storage.AzureTableStorage" and "Orleans.Storage.DevStorage" are two standard storage providers built in to the Orleans runtime.

- If there is no [Storage] attribute specified for a Grain<T> grain class, then a provider named “Default” will be searched for instead.
+ If there is no [Storage] attribute specified for a Grain&lt;T&gt; grain class, then a provider named “Default” will be searched for instead.
 If not found then this is treated as a missing storage provider.

  If there is only one provider in the silo config file, it will be considered to be the “Default” provider for this silo.